aneoconsulting/ArmoniK/.docs/test_plan.md

 - Measure the execution time of different numbers of submitted tasks and different size of the tasks.
 - Test the strong scalability.

-The purpose of those tests is to have a reference numbers and performance of the versions of ArmoniK.
+The purpose of those tests is to have performance measurements in function of the ArmoniK versions.
+Since this is the first iteration of the performances tests we are going to establish our baseline in function of a specific versions (see after).

 # The product and the functionalities to test

 ## Products

+### Stresstest "2.12.0"

+This test is a stress test which runs a number of tasks with a specific i/o sizes and duration of the tasks.
+It uses ArmoniK's c# extension.
+It copies a zip of the dlls of the application and install them on the workers.

-- Bench "0.11.4" , Stresstest "2.12.0" on ArmoniK "2.12.0"
+### Bench "0.11.4"

+This test is similar to StressTest but it doesn't use ArmoniK's c# extension, it means that the application is already in the docker image of the workers.

+## HtcMock "0.11.4"

+With this test we can have an idea of how ArmoniK can handle the applications with subtasking and aggregation tasks.

+## functionalities

 - The submission of the tasks
 - The processing of the tasks
 - The retrieving of the results